jergason/unrequired-love/README.md

 ## Contributing

-Just fork, clone, and pull requrest.
+Just fork, clone, and pull request.
 Make sure you run the tests with `npm test`, and make sure you add tests to any new behavior you add.